 All texts are part of continuous discussions, disputes, or debates, understanding the text requires knowledge of the greater context.
 You may need to introduce other artists mentioned in the lyrics or explain how the lyrics relate to features of hip-hop culture to examine the lyrics of a new hip-hop song.

 A precise understanding or conclusion.

 Your objective is to lead readers to some form of interpretation or reasoned judgment, which is usually stated explicitly in a thesis statement, after careful examination of the text.
 You describe what you think something means when you interpret it.

 You’ll need to back up your claims with EVIDENCE, both from the text and from other sources.
 You could cite passages from a written text or point to visuals in a visual text to support your interpretation.
 It’s worth noting that the assistance you provide merely needs to be “reasonable”—there’s never just one way to understand things.

 What is the role of textual analysis in qualitative research?

-For example, One analyst might focus on some aspect like irony while another may choose humor – both are able to find unique information through text which they could not get from an interview because it’s a more controlled environment where participants have time to prepare responses before giving them out.
+For example, One analyst might focus on some aspect like irony while another may choose humour – both can find unique information through text that they could not get from an interview because it’s a more controlled environment where participants have time to prepare responses before giving them out.

 Textual analysis is a method of analyzing text that can be used to find out the writer’s intentions and tone.
 One benefit of this approach is it allows for creativity because the investigator analyzes every aspect of what they are reading, rather than just picking from pre-set answers.